SysKitTeam/docs-spdockit/troubleshooting/server-load-and-user-permissions/permissions-loading-status.md

 ---
-title: Why is my permissions loading status being reported as ”Failed”?
-description: >-
-  This article describes the issue of SPDocKit not being able to load SharePoint farm permissions.
+description: This article describes the issue of SPDocKit not being able to load SharePoint farm permissions.
-author: Mia Tomaić
-date: 18/5/2017
 ---

 # My permissions loading status is reported as ”Failed”